Tag Archives: New Steve MacQueen Movie

 Widows (2018), Cynthia Erivo, Michelle Rodriguez, 20th Century Fox

-There are also questions I had pertaining to one or two of the dead bodies and how they were disposed of.
-You may be reading this and be thinking: The brown notebook, silly!
-And you wouldn’t be wrong by saying that.
-Nevertheless, I still wanted to be fully convinced by how the story played out especially when it came to the widows’ turn to criminality.
+There are questions I had about one or two of the dead bodies and how they were disposed of.
+If you’ve watched Widows, you may be reading this and be thinking: The brown notebook, silly!
+And you wouldn’t be wrong.
+Nevertheless, I still wanted to be fully convinced by how the story played out, especially when it came to the widows’ turn to criminality.
 Unfortunately, even though I came close to being convinced, I just wasn’t – not completely.

-It may may well be that I’ve seen far too many television crime dramas / thrillers that show just the right amount in order for me to buy a story wholeheartedly.
-Either way I’m now of the mind that Widows may have been better suited to a miniseries format.
-That way it wouldn’t feel quite so heavily edited and somehow incomplete.
-There’d certainly be more time for me to get to know a greater number of the characters in a more satisfying way.
+I’ve seen far too many television crime dramas/thrillers, which show just the right amount, for me to buy a story wholeheartedly, which is why I can say that Widows may have been better suited to a miniseries format.
+That way, it wouldn’t feel quite so heavily edited and in draft form.
+There’d be more time for me to get to know a greater number of the characters more satisfyingly.

-Every one performs well but my favourite performance in Widows is delivered by Farrell.
-I really enjoyed watching his super entitled politician’s son character and listening to what sounded like a very convincing accent.
+My favourite performance in Widows is delivered by Farrell.
+I enjoyed watching his super-entitled politician’s son character and listening to what sounded like a very convincing accent.
 Elizabeth Debicki also delivered some fun turns I wanted more of.

-Overall, Widows may not be my favourite McQueen movie but it definitely isn’t bad either.
-Perhaps you’ll find that it couldn’t possibly be more complete.
+Overall, Widows may not be my favourite McQueen movie, but it isn’t all bad either.
+Watch it if you’re curious.
+You may find it more complete than I do.

 WIDOWS (2018): New Trailer For Steve McQueen Movie Starring Viola Davis, Liam Neeson, Colin Farrell, Michelle Rodriguez…